ni/systemlink-grafana-plugins/src/datasources/test-plans/query_help.md

 ### Additional Resources

-For more information on managing test plans using SystemLink Enterprise, refer to [Creating a Test Plan - SystemLink Enterprise](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/creating-a-test-plan.html).
+For more information on managing test plans using SystemLink Enterprise, refer to <a href="https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/creating-a-test-plan.html" target="_blank" rel="noopener noreferrer">Creating a Test Plan - SystemLink Enterprise</a>.